 2) the inadequacy of grants-in-leiu as recompense to municipalities

-for loss of assessment on expropriated Green Belt property;
+for loss of assessment on expropriated Green Belt property;3) devaluation of unmaintained property and the fire and healthhazards involved;

 4) expense of municipal maintenance of roads through the Green